Beating Cancer via Early Detection: ASX Stock Targeting Multiple Billion Dollar Markets

 Cancer Diagnostics Market

-There are many types of cancer — the most common being lung, breast, colorectal, stomach, liver, prostate, and blood cancers, amongst others.
+There are many types of cancer — the most common being lung, breast, colorectal, stomach, liver, prostate, and blood cancers.

 These can be caused by internal factors like spontaneous cell mutations, gene mutations, and hormones, or by external factors like smoking, chemicals, alcohol, infectious agents and sun exposure.